hbctraining/publication_perfect/lessons/custom_themes.md

   xlim(c(-3,3.5))
 ```

-We need to create two additional volcano plots that should look very similar to this plot for the 'Intermediate progenitors' and the 'Cortical neurons'.
+We need to create two additional volcano plots that should look very similar to this plot for the **'Intermediate progenitors'** and the **'Cortical neurons'**.
 To ensure consistency between our plots, it can be helpful to create custom themes.

 ***